erincatto/box2d/docs/hello.md

-# Hello Box2D
+# Hello Box2D {#hello}
-In the distribution of Box2D is a Hello World project.
-The program creates a large ground box and a small dynamic box.
+In the distribution of Box2D is a Hello World unit test written in C. The test creates a large ground box and a small dynamic box.
 This code does not contain any graphics.
 All you will see is text output in the console of the box's position over time.